MountEverest75/CarND-Advanced-Lane-Lines/writeup_template.md

 center_dist = (car_position - lane_center_position) * x_meters_per_pix
 ```

-####6.
-Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+6.Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

 Painting the lane area ahead as a polygon has been coded in code cell#20 as draw_lane_polygon() function.
 A polygon is generated based on the left and right fit co-ordinates.
 The polygon area is color painted using methods cv2.polyfill() method.
 The left and right lanes are color marked to identify boundaries using cv2.polylines().
 Using inverse perspective matrix the image is warped back to original perspective from birds eye view to show lane ahead.
 The reverse unwarp is done simply by using this method cv2.warpPerspective(color_warp, Minv, (w, h)).